Strophox/Advent-of-Code-2023/README.md

 </summary>

-Day 12 is about playing a weird 1-dimensional nonogram (keyword: dynamic programming.)
+Day 12 is about playing a weird 1-dimensional nonogram (keyword: dynamic programming).
 - Part 1 can be solved naïvely simply by generating all possible branchings and counting the valid ones.
 - Part 2 shouldn't be done by bruteforce but DP on -the number of possibilities so far in the string-.
 </details>